Do Female Athletes Get ACL Injuries Because Of Hormones?

 What does this mean?

-It isn’t the hormones causing the problem.
+You see, it isn’t the hormones causing the problem.
 It’s the depression of hormones.

 Question #3: Can Birth Control Lower ACL Injury Risk?